This easy Sugar Cookie recipe is the perfect year-round holiday cookie!

 • Sugar – This sugar cookie recipe uses regular granulated sugar for sweetness and texture.

-• Butter – I almost always use unsalted butter in baking and add my own salt to get the best flavor.
+• Butter – The amount of salt in salted butter can vary, so use unsalted butter and add salt for the best flavor.

 • Flour – All-purpose flour brings everything together.